workflowhub-eu/about/Workflow-RO-Crate.md

 ### Supported Workflow Types

-The Workflow Hub currently supports CWL, Galaxy, KNIME and Nextflow workflow types.
+The WorkflowHub currently supports CWL, Galaxy, KNIME and Nextflow workflow types.

 To ensure compatibility, please include one of the following in the RO Crate metadata, and refer to it from the _Main Workflow_'s `programmingLanguage`.